Tutorial: Predict automobile price with the designer

 Select the Split Data module.

-In the properties pane, set the Fraction of rows in the first output dataset to 0.7.
+In the module details pane to the right of the canvas, set the Fraction of rows in the first output dataset to 0.7.

 This option splits 70 percent of the data to train the model and 30 percent for testing it.
 The 70 percent dataset will be accessible through the left output port.
 The remaining data will be available through the right output port.

-In the properties pane Comment box, enter Split the dataset into training set (0.7) and test set (0.3).
+In the module details pane to the right of the canvas, select the Comment box, and enter Split the dataset into training set (0.7) and test set (0.3).

 Train the model